MiliAxe/MiliAxe.github.io/src/pages/about.md

 ## whoami?

-I'm _Mili_, a sophomore Computer Engineering student.
+I'm _Mili_, a junior Computer Engineering student.

 I'm interested in creating things that make life easier.
 Furthermore, I'm a fan of free software (free as in freedom) and I'm trying to reach